mkuczkowski/Team-project-PPiW/README.md

   - Login/Registration validation with password encrypting stored in database as hash
   - Adding items to cart and saving them in session as cookies (currently set to 3 hours)
+  - Removing certain items from cart (reducing quantity by 1 of the same type or removing all of the same type)
   - Storing user's orders in database after checking out (contains total price and quantity)
   - Adding comments to products with review rating (1-10) and calculating product's rating depending on total votes of users (user can review product only once)
   - Search bar that allows user to find any game from database
-  - Administration panel: managing products, orders and users
+  - Administration panel: managing products (adding new ones, editing and deleting current ones), orders and users
+  - Order statuses: admin can confirm and cancel current orders (after user's check out, order's status is set to "pending")
+  - Sorting products options: by price ascending/descending, alphabetically A-Z/Z-A
+  - Interactive map with our fictional shops marked down

 ### Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.